We need one another when we are in trouble and afraid.

 Pastoral Associates are trained volunteers who strive to be a listening ear for members of the congregation and their families in times of need and challenge, including those of a chronic or long-term nature.
 Working in close relationship with the minister, Pastoral Associates also maintain connection with members who are home bound or in assisted living, as well as those who are in the hospital or hospice.
 Pastoral Associates provide active listening and support in a confidential manner, which can be a source of strength and empowerment.
 The Pastoral Associates work in close consultation with the minister.

 The Member Care team provides short-term practical support in times of need, including but not limited to meals for a family when someone is hospitalized, obtaining rides to church or to medical appointments.
 The team helps members connect with external resources as needed and involves the congregation as appropriate.
 Member Care also assists with receptions as needed for members’ memorial services.
+If you need assistance from the Member Care team or would like to volunteer to be part of the team, contact the Member Care chair at email@example.com.

 Members and their families are welcome to contact our minister for short-term pastoral counseling on a totally confidential basis.
 Examples of matters you might choose to share with the minister are grief and change, retirement, relationship crises, job loss, medical or family concerns or end of life issues.
+Contact our minister at firstname.lastname@example.org.